-Wastewater Treatment Plant (Horton WWTP), located on Verbena Drive about a half mile south of Two Bunch Palms Trail, has a capacity of 2.3 million gallons per day (mgd) (2,800 AFY).
+MSWD operates two wastewater treatment plants serving 7,300 parcels and a population of approximately 20,400.
+The Horton Wastewater Treatment Plant (Horton WWTP), located on Verbena Drive approximately one half mile south of Two Bunch Palms Trail, has a capacity of 2.3 million gallons per day (mgd) (2,800 AFY).
+As part of the overall sewer improvements, MSWD has installed approximately 65,700 linear feet of sewer since 2010 and has abated approximately 1,275 septic tanks.
+The District is continuing to make additional sewer improvements and when complete will result in